-Because the winds can still get underneath, the debris it is carrying can still get to you and impale you.
+Because the winds can still get to you, the objects and debris they are carrying can too.

-Even if the tornado doesn't hit, parking in a traffic lane is illegal and dangerous both to you and to others.
+Even if the tornado doesn't hit, parking under an overpass means stopping in a traffic lane, which is both illegal and dangerous to you and to others.
 Someone may plow right into you because they may not see you in time to stop.
-You could also trap people in the storms path against their will.
+You could also trap people in the storm's path against their will.
 Even worse, you could even prevent emergency response vehicles from getting to where they are needed, preventing them from saving lives.

 If a tornado is about to strike your house, opening all the windows will reduce the damage.